home-climate-control/dz/docs/configuration/schedule.md

 * `zone`: The [zone.id](./zones.md#id) of the zone the schedule needs to be applied to.
 Using a YAML anchor here would be a good idea.
 * `calendar`: The name of the calendar that contains the schedule.

+Please see [Google Calendar Schedule Integration Syntax](./schedule-syntax.md) for more details.

 ### Property of
 * [home-climate-control](./home-climate-control.md)